TikZSZ/vfio-gpu-passthrough/README.md

 TOTAL_CORES='0-23' # total cores in your system HOST_CORES='2-3,16-23' # cores to be given to host when VM starts
 ```
-> Explanation: In my case i have 24 total cores so total core is 0-23 for me. `Kernel commands index cores from 0 not 1 unlike virt XML`
+> Explanation: In my case i have 24 total cores so total core is 0-23 for me.
 >
-> For my guest im pinning 5-16 cores so that means i will have 1-4 and 17-24 cores left for host so thats whats written here but 0 indexd.
+> For my guest im pinning 4-15 cores so that means i will have 0-3 and 16-23 cores left for host so thats whats written here.

 Test core isolation while VM is running
 ```sh
 cat /run/systemd/system.control/user.slice.d/50-AllowedCPUs.conf
 ```

-Note: I personally tired core isolation and i had bad time with it so incase it doesnt work for you, remove the script.
-Other steps are more crucial than isolation specially if you are running only one guest and not doing anything demanding on host
+~~Note: I personally tired core isolation and i had bad time with it so incase it doesnt work for you, remove the script.
+Other steps are more crucial than isolation specially if you are running only one guest and not doing anything demanding on host~~.

 ### 5.7 Enabling invtsc
+The sections ahead are easier to follow and are minaly configurations for extras.

 I came accross this on [reddit](https://www.reddit.com/r/VFIO/comments/asf3tg/drastic_stuttering_reduction_using_invtsc_feature/) and it really helped my performance so i would recommend u try this as well.
 This might also help hide VM detection